ethereum/ethereum-org-website/src/content/developers/docs/security/index.md

 2. Sends them that balance amount in ETH
 3. Resets their balance to 0, so they cannot withdraw their balance again.

 If called from a regular account (such as your own Metamask account), this functions as expected: msg.sender.call.value() simply sends your account ETH.
 However, smart contracts can make calls as well.
-If a custom, malicous contract is the one calling `withdraw()`, msg.sender.call.value() will not only send `amount` of ETH, it will also implicitly call the contract to begin executing code.
+If a custom, malicious contract is the one calling `withdraw()`, msg.sender.call.value() will not only send `amount` of ETH, it will also implicitly call the contract to begin executing code.
 Imagine this malicious contract:

 ```solidity
 contract Attacker {